rohitmahali01/Dia-Rag/README.md

 fluency, this process often **erases cultural meaning**, introduces **factual distortion**, and amplifies **bias**—especially for dialectal and indigenous languages.

-The full research proposal detailing the problem formulation, architecture, and evaluation plan is provided in [`docs/proposal/Dia-RAG-Proposal.pdf`](docs/proposal/Dia-RAG-Proposal.pdf).
+The full research proposal detailing the problem formulation, architecture, and evaluation plan is provided in (`docs /Dia-RAG-Proposal-v1.pdf/Dia-RAG-Proposal.pdf`).

 Dia-RAG proposes a principled alternative: **decouple and augment**, rather than translate and rewrite.